 The most recognized achievement of the Mexican Space Agency to date is its contribution to the launch and operation of the AzTechSat-1 nanosatellite.

-To this end, it first disseminates among new generations of children and young people the interest and resources offered by outer space, and then supports them in achieving their goals in this particular area.
+To this end, it first disseminates among new generations of children and young people the interest and resources offered by outer space and then support them in achieving their goals in this particular area.
 In addition, it has constituted and developed a wide range of activities that go from divulging seminars, courses, contests, publications such as the extraordinary digital magazine Hacia el espacio (Towards Space); an educational portal with specialized topics; to educational stays both at NASA (National Aeronautics and Space Administration of the United States) and at the Mexican Space Agency itself.

 X Anniversary and more

 The Mexican Space Agency completed a decade of existence on July 31, 2020.
 Its work "has put Mexico in the concert of scientific and technological development worldwide, with which the SCT works by land, sea, air, and now from space for the benefit of the country.
-Ten years after its creation, the Agency's mission is to carry out tasks for the benefit of the most unprotected population of our country, in accordance with the policies of our current government of the Fourth Transformation, considering space as a social good," said Mr. Jorge Arganis Díaz Leal, Secretary of Communications and Transportation.
+Ten years after its creation, the Agency's mission is to carry out tasks for the benefit of the most unprotected population of our country, by the policies of our current government of the Fourth Transformation, considering space as a social good," said Mr. Jorge Arganis Díaz Leal, Secretary of Communications and Transportation.

 One of the most recent activities of the Mexican Space Agency is the organization of the First National Congress of Space Activities (CONACES) within the framework of the World Space Week - UN, held on October 7, 8, and 9, 2020.
 Its purpose is to strengthen the exchange of knowledge among national actors involved in the implementation of scientific and technological space projects, to promote projects of social benefit in Mexico.